Actionb/mizdb-tomselect/README.md

 The results for TomSelect are created by the view calling `values()` on the result queryset, so you must make sure that the attribute name is available on the view's root queryset as either a model field or as an annotation.

+### MIZSelectMultiple & MIZSelectTabularMultiple

+Variants of the above widgets that allow selecting multiple options.

 ----